COMS319-Collab/Command-Tower/README.md

-# Spaceful
+# Command Tower
 Final project for COMS 3190 - Construction of User Interfaces

 ## Description
-Spaceful is a fun, interactive website that teaches users about the solar system and the universe at large.
-The experiece is designed to be responsive and interactive by design.
+Command Tower is a MTG (Magic: The Gathering) commander deck building application.
+It allows users to search for cards, add them to a deck, and save the deck to their account.
+Users can also view other users' decks and comment on them.